microsoft/makecode-csp/content/unit-3/day-16/projectiles-part-1.md

 ### 3. Projectiles activities (35 minutes)

-* Direct students to the [Projectiles Activities](/unit-3/day-16/projectiles-activities) page.
+* Direct students to the <a href="/unit-3/day-16/projectiles-activities">Projectiles Activities</a> page.
 * Task them with completing Section B of the page.

 ### 4. Reflection/Homework